Pit Bull Attack!

 This is, unfortunately, a question that cannot be well answered.
 The only real manifest of dog breed popularity in the United States is the American Kennel Club's registry.
 This registry includes only dogs that owners choose to register, and is highly skewed toward pure bred dogs owned by serious dog owners.
 It does not include anywhere near the more than 75 million dogs living in the United States.
 Labrador retrievers nearly always top the AKC list, yet these were listed 12th in fatalities in the 2000 study.
 Rottweilers, found right at the top of the DBRF list, rank down in the teens on the AKC registrations.
 The relative registrations of German shepherds, on the other hand, does match their position on the DBRF list, right up in the top two or three.

-We might be able to make the following conclusions from these few data points:
+We might be tempted to make the following conclusions from these few data points:

 1. Labrador retrievers are very safe dogs.